84rn/84rn.github.io/_posts/2015-04-16-constexpr-explained.md

 const int file_no = get_file_no();
 {% endhighlight %}
  * A _literal_ (the number 20 in the first example) is a constant expression.
 The compiler knows the value, and the value cannot change.
 So when we initialize `const int literal_int`, we know it is a constant expression
- * `const int file_size` is initialized with a sum of a literal, and a constant expression.
+ * `const int file_size` is initialized with a sum of a literal and a constant expression.
 Each of them is a constant expression, therefore `file_size` is a constant expression
  * `int max_file_size` is initialized with a constant expression.
 But the variable itself isn't const.
 That means - its value can, and probably will, change along the way.
 That is why it is **not** a constant expression.
  * The last variable is _const_, we know its value won't change.
 But is the init value know at compile time?
 No. The value will be know at run time.
 That is why it is **not** a constant expression (with one exception, which I will describe later).